tiaL-ops/micody/contributing.md

 ```bash
 cd week01
 ```
+(Or any week that you want to contribute!)

 Now, create a new branch for your changes.
 It’s good practice to name your branch something descriptive, like `add-your-name`: